number of elements in a master script list has no theoretical

 that is not readily apparent from the JMRI examples, do

 a Python search for what you need.
-Remember, Python is not
+Things like tables, arrays,

-aware of your model railroad environment but does have many
+Python is not aware of your model railroad environment but

 concept specific to RHJ Rail that has been